Shop by Room ➜ Bedroom ➜ Mattresses

 Best Non Toxic Mattress

-Organic, natural, and non-toxic mattress brands, ranked from healthiest to least healthy, for each category: hybrid (contains springs) and springless.
+Organic, natural, and non-toxic mattress brands, ranked from healthiest to least healthy.
 Click the rating symbols below each mattress for more information about each layer.

 Hybrid (Spring) Mattresses

-Savvy Rest has 2 main hybrid offerings; the more budget-friendly Tranquility Spring, and the more luxurious Serenity Spring.
-Super customizable in terms of firmness, split-bed options, and materials (wool, springs, latex).
+Savvy Rest has super comfortable organic mattresses.
+Their Tranquility is more luxurious, and the Serenity is more affordable.
+Super customizable in terms of firmness, split-bed options, and materials.
 They use GOTS and GOLS certified organic latex and cotton.
-And, they uniquely offer C2C Gold Talalay latex as an option— it’s plusher and softer than Dunlop latex (used in most latex mattresses).
-They use liquid organic latex to keep layers together (or a water-based GreenGuard GOLD glue in the King and Cal King sizes.)
+And, they uniquely offer C2C Gold Talalay latex as a top layer option— which is plusher than the Dunlop latex used in most organic mattresses.
+(I personally love Talalay).
+They use liquid organic latex to keep layers together.

 My Green Mattress’s Kiwi mattress is consistently the most affordable organic mattress year round, even without sales or discount codes.
 They also have a more luxury option, the Natural Escape, with extra support and additional organic latex.
 Organic Twin mattresses, Full, Queen, King, and California King sizes.
 All the right health-centered certifications verifying they use GOLS certified organic latex and GOTS certified organic fabrics.

 Plush Beds has recently expanded their organic options and they’re quite impressive— they now offer 3 organic hybrid options; their Luxury Bliss, Signature Bliss with more support and cushion, and finally their Royal Bliss.
-They are all made with GOTS and GOLS certified organic latex and cotton, and the Royal Bliss also has layers of horse, wool, alpaca, and camel hair— a bit like the famous $30K (!)
-Hastens mattress, but around 1/3 of the price.
+They are all made with GOTS and GOLS certified organic latex and cotton, and their ultra-fancy Royal Bliss also has layers of horse, wool, alpaca, and camel hair.

 EcoTerra makes one mattress in medium and medium-firm options.
-All the right health-centered certifications verifying they use GOLS certified organic latex and GOTS certified fabrics.
+They use GOLS certified organic latex and GOTS certified fabrics.
 They confirm they don’t use adhesives between the layers.
 A heads up, this seems to be the same company as Latex for Less and has more mixed reviews in terms of quality.

 The S&S Organic Mattress is Silk and Snow’s one natural offering amongst their regular foam mattresses, and they do it well.
 It’s GOLS and GOTS certified, and comes in 3 firmness options; firm, medium-firm, and plush.
 They use a water-based glue adhesive to hold the layers together.